JasperJackalope/social-network-api/README.md

 ## Contributing

 I pulled code from various lessons in unit 18 to build my project, including the models, controllers, and routes.
 I pulled the dateFormat util from GitHub user Morganbb and learned about the Faker seeding from Mozilla Developmer Network.
-Finally, I used Chat GBT to explain errors in my testing along with findhing punctuation errors.
+Finally, I used Chat GBT to explain errors in my testing along with finding punctuation errors.

 ## Additional Information